Multiparameter quantum sensing and magnetic communications with a hybrid dc and rf optically pumped magnetometer: Field-locked-loop and dc background rejection

 \section{Field-locked-loop and dc background rejection}

 We implement a field-locked loop, i.e., feedback from the measured $\mathcal{Q}$ to the applied $\delta\bvdc$, with set-point $\mathcal{Q} = 0$.
 This maintains the $\mathcal{I}$ responsivity $c_\mathcal{X}$ near its maximum value in the presence of external perturbations to $\bvdc$.
 The implemented servo-loop is shown in Fig.~\ref{fig:loopresp} (a).
-A digital-domain proportional-integral controller, implemented with an FPGA board (RedPitaya STEMlab 125-14 running PyRPL), drives an induction coil controller (TwinLeaf CSUA300) to obtain a fast closed-loop response and high noise rejection, as shown in Fig. \ref{fig:loopresp} (b), (c), respectively.
-We observe a response time of \SI{3}{\milli\second} and thus a few-hundred \SI{}{\hertz} bandwidth, and a measured background rejection of more than \SI{20}{\decibel} below \SI{60}{\hertz}, dropping to \SI{3}{\decibel} at about \SI{260}{\hertz}.
+A digital-domain proportional-integral controller, implemented with an FPGA board (RedPitaya STEMlab 125-14 running PyRPL), drives an induction coil controller (TwinLeaf CSUA300) feeding the $B_z$ coil.
+In this way, we obtain a fast closed-loop response and high noise rejection, as shown in Fig. \ref{fig:loopresp} (b), (c), respectively.

-To quantify the noise rejection, we operate the hOPM both in open-loop (OL), i.e., without feedback to $\bvdc$, and in closed-loop (CL), i.e., with feedback, both with added noise (n) and without (c), and observe the resulting PSD $\mathcal{P}$ of the demodulated signal $\mathcal{I}$.
+To quantify the noise rejection, we operate the HOPM both in open-loop (OL), i.e., without feedback to $\bvdc$, and in closed-loop (CL), i.e., with feedback, both with added noise and without, and observe the resulting PSD $\mathcal{P}$ of the demodulated signal $\mathcal{I}$.
 The added noise was $\approx \SI{10}{\pico\tesla\per\sqrt\hertz}$ white noise, filtered with successive \SI{1}{\kilo\hertz} low-pass and \SI{1}{\hertz} high-pass first-order digital filters and added in the digital domain, as depicted in Fig. \ref{fig:loopresp} (a).
 The resulting noise rejection factor